Saturday, December 26, 2020

 Clash Of The Mages!

 Elves and Wizards have a different style to their combat thanks to range attacks as magical spells.
-All magic can be used against any enemy currently within the same location, so that means you don't need to be close in order to attack an opponent.
-The ability to teamwork should now start to prove its worth to all players?
+All magic can be used against any enemy currently within the same location, so you don't need to be close, in order to attack an opponent.
+The ability to team/work should now start to prove its worth to all players?

 Magic comes in a huge variety to attack or hinder the enemy in some way.
 You can even help or hinder one of your party if you so desire.
 Each type of spell is grouped into four categories: air, wind, fire, and earth providing a separate style of magical ability.
-There is no in-game help so it's best to experiment to see what you prefer.
+There is no in-game help so it's best to experiment.

-Along with spells to replenish health and harden defences/strength, there are also many nifty alternatives:
+Along with spells to replenish health and harden defences/strength, there are many nifty alternatives:

 1) Tempest blows a torrent of wind around your foe thus confusing them so they lose a turn.
 Perhaps this is something you might wish to use on a fellow team 'mate'? :-)